 What follows is a discussion of the strictest of professional dress codes: business professional.

 What Is Business Professional?

-“Business professional” was the standard dress code of any office worker up through the 1980’s, at which point the 1990’s stepped in with the widespread adoption of business casual.
+“Business professional” was the standard dress code of any office worker up through the 1980s, at which point the 1990s stepped in with the widespread adoption of business casual.

+The business professional dress code is simple, at least on the surface.
+You essentially wear a suit and tie.
 If you work in law, government, or are at the C-level of most organizations, it is likely that you dress in a business professional dress code at least four days a week.

 Breakdown Of The Business Professional Dress Code

 As mentioned above, the key here is wearing a suit and tie.
 Yet, there are some specifics to keep in mind when preparing your wardrobe.
 We’ll break down each of the garments separately to then bring it all together at the end:

 Simply use the links above to jump ahead or scroll down to read it all!